 Answer: College Camps

-The tough thing is that to be recruited by a top D-I college, your player generally needs to be showcasing her skills against top Gold pitchers, hitters, etc., and in game situations.
+The tough thing is that to be recruited by a ranked Div.
+I college, your player generally needs to showcase her skills against top pitchers and hitters in game situations.
 She's not likely to find that at a college camp, so even if the coach is impressed with her athleticism, talent, etc., he/she is probably going to want to see her at a tournament in all likelihood before making any commitment to recruiting her.